 It’s impossible for me to ignore a film whose main focus lies in a Rite-of-Passage ritual.
 Yet I expected much more from Lamont Johnson‘s Visit to a Chief’s Son.

-The action stretches too much to provide for an exciting entertainment and, if it were not for the genuine approach of portraying a developing friendship between Kevin and the Massai tribe chief’s son Codonyo (Jesse Kinaru), it really would make for a dull narrative.
+The action stretches too much to provide exciting entertainment and, if it were not for the genuine approach of portraying a developing friendship between Kevin and the Massai tribe chief’s son Codonyo (Jesse Kinaru), it really would make for a dull narrative.

 Despite the abundance of beautifully shot wildlife scenes, I get the feeling that I’d have enjoyed the story more by reading it in Robert Halm’s 1963 novel from which the film was adapted.
 The movie felt like a dramatized documentary, interesting in its own way, yet devoid of the adventurous spirit I felt when viewing Henryk Sienkiewicz‘s In Desert & Wilderness (featuring a stunning Coming-of-Age narrative).

-Yet, despite the irritations I had with Visit to a Chief’s Son, the film’s beautiful cinematography, combined with a well matched score, ensured that the film will have its own group of followers – unfortunately one that I won’t be a part of.
+Yet, despite the irritations, I had with Visit to a Chief’s Son, the film’s beautiful cinematography, combined with a well-matched score, ensured that the film will have its own group of followers – unfortunately, one that I won’t be a part of.